olebole/irafdoc/doc/echelle.doecslit.rst

   <p>
   The next set of parameters describe the noise characteristics and the general layout of the orders.
 The read out noise and gain are used when
-  <tt>"cleaning"</tt> cosmic rays and when using variance or optimal weighting.
+  <span style="font-family: monospace;">"cleaning"</span> cosmic rays and when using variance or optimal weighting.
 These
   parameters must be fairly accurate.
 Note that these are the effective parameters and must be adjusted if previous processing has modified the pixel values; such as with an unnormalized flat field.